kaleido-io/ent-eth-identity/docs/ent-eth-identity.md

 # Identity and Permissioning

 Identity is critical to a permissioned Enterprise Ethereum network.
-Every organization within the network must be able to establish the identity of other entities in the network.
+Every entity within the network must be able to establish the identity of other entities in the network.
 The entities that require identities are varied and elaborated in this document, including nodes and other infrastructure components, applications, individuals, and most critically the organizations that participate in the consortium.

+Network membership permissioning should work at the organizational level.
+An organization gets added to the network membership management and establishes its trust anchor.
+Then the organization can freely add or remove individual identities belonging to it.

-There are circumstances where masking of identity is also required within a permissioned network, and where data must be transferred privately between participants.
+There are circumstances where masking of identity is required in shared transaction data, such that the transaction participants are not revealed to non-participants of the transaction.

+In still other circumstances, transaction data must be transferred privately between participants.

-The standard in this document describes a set of identity and permissioning requirements that an Enterprise Ethereum solution **shall** meet, and an example architecture for establishing identity via an interface that could be implemented independently is multiple Enterprise Ethereum implementations,or shared as a pluggable component.
+The standard in this document describes a set of identity and permissioning requirements that an Enterprise Ethereum solution **shall** meet, and an example architecture for establishing identity via an interface that could be implemented independently as multiple Enterprise Ethereum implementations, or shared as a pluggable component.

 ## Index